 - Cornbread- which is often served with hoppin’ john represents gold/wealth.

-- Sliced or stewed tomatoes, consumed for Health in the coming year
+- Sliced or stewed tomatoes, consumed for health in the coming year

-Leftover Layering: New Years Day Hoppin’ John
+Traditional New Years Day Hoppin’ John

 1 cup cooked ham or cooked hog jowl-chopped